San Francisco – A Cultural Immersion

 The many bicyclists, street vendors, trolleys, cable cars, even the elderly Chinese men pushing around their hand trucks in Chinatown translate into an unmistakable lively and boisterous atmosphere on the street.

-The streets have a pulse that ebbs and flows, which you not only feel, but that finds you becoming a part of.
-As a result, San Francisco has some world class “people watching”.
+The streets have a pulse that ebbs and flows.
+You will feel it and become a part of it.
+As a result, San Francisco has some world class “people watching.”

 A lot of people from around the globe call San Francisco home.
-Sure you’ll undoubtedly see lots of foreign tourists in Fisherman’s Wharf and along the Embarcadero, but you’ll be surprised by how many you encounter off the beaten tourist path.
+Sure you’ll undoubtedly see lots of foreign tourists in Fisherman’s Wharf and along the Embarcadero.
+However, you’ll be surprised by how many you encounter off the beaten tourist path.

 Whether it’s a French couple on BART (the local metro service), a Russian coed heading across the bay to Oakland, a lovely Italian woman that can barely speak English working in a bakery, or a Mexican mother doing her produce shopping, San Francisco’s diversity astounds.